-Skill game in the antique Greece, which was especially popular in the 5th and 4th centuries BC.
-It was exclusively used by men at the symposia (Drinking events) played.
-It was described by Aeschylos, Antiphanes, Aristophanes, Euripides and Sophocles, who also played it themselves.
+Skill game in antique Greece, which was particularly popular in the 5th and 4th centuries BC.
+It was used exclusively by men in the symposia (Drinking binge) played.
+It was described by Aeschylus, Antiphanes, Aristophanes, Euripides and Sophocles who also played it themselves.
 Scenes from the game are shown on vases from this period.
-Lying on the sofa, a few drops of wine had to be thrown in as high a bow as possible to a serving bowl (Kottabeion).
-The target should be hit without a drop, with a loud clapping.
-This was after drinking in the kantharos remaining last sip used.
-There were numerous variants with different targets such as figures being hit or floating bowls that had to be sunk.
-Depending on the success, a love oracle was associated with it.
-Other common practices in ancient Greece and Rome related to wine consumption are among the keywords Dionysos.
+Lying on the sofa, a few drops of wine had to be thrown as high as possible after a bowl (kottabeion) serving as the target.
+The target should be hit with a clapping sound without spilling a drop.
+After drinking in the kantharos remaining sip used.
+There were numerous variants with different goals such as figures to be hit or floating bowls that had to be sunk.
+Depending on the success, there was also a love oracle associated with it.
+Other key customs in ancient Greece and Rome in connection with wine consumption are among the keywords Dionysos.
 Satyricon and drinking culture described.